ImageMagick/Usage-Markdown/convolve/index.md

 As was mentioned above the '`Convolve`' method works by weighting each of the pixels in the local neighbourhood, according to the floating point values in the kernel.
 The weighted values are then simply added together to produce the new replacement pixel in the resulting image.

-For example lets convolve a single pixel, using a very small [User Defined](../morphology/#user) convolution kernel.
+For example, let's convolve a single pixel, using a very small [User Defined](../morphology/#user) convolution kernel.
 I also set the special [Show Kernel Setting](../morphology/#showkernel), so you can see the details of the kernel being defined and used (displayed images have been enlarged).

 ~~~